visgl/deck.gl/docs/api-reference/viewport.md

 # Viewport Class

-The `Viewport` combines a number of responsibilities:
+> The `Viewport` class is normally not instantiated directly.
+Firstly, the `View` class is more commonly used by apps, and even when a Viewport is needed, one of its subclasses is typicall used.
+However, in cases where the application wants to use "externally" generated view or projection matrices (e.g. when using the WebVR API), the `Viewport` class can be used directly.

-* A deck.gl `Viewport` is essentially a geospatially enabled camera.
+A deck.gl `Viewport` is essentially a geospatially enabled camera, and combines a number of responsibilities:
-* In this sense it manages projection and unprojection of coordinates between world and viewport coordinates, both in JavaScript and in GLSL.
+* It enables projection and unprojection of coordinates (between world and viewport), both in JavaScript and in GLSL.
-* `Viewport`s also contains information about the size and position of the target rectangle on screen where the camera will render.
+* It also contains the size and position of the target rectangle on screen where the camera will render.

-The viewport class provides both direct `project`/`unproject` function members as well as projection matrices including `view` and `projection` matrices, and can generate their inverses as well to facilitate e.g. lighting calculations in WebGL shaders.
+* The viewport class provides both direct `project`/`unproject` function members as well as projection matrices including `view` and `projection` matrices, and can generate their inverses as well to facilitate e.g. lighting calculations in WebGL shaders.

-In geospatial setups, Viewports can contain geospatial anchors.
+* In geospatial setups, Viewports can contain geospatial anchors.

-Note: The `Viewport` class is normally not instantiated directly but rather one of its subclasses is used.
-However, in cases where the application needs to use "externally" generated view or projection matrices (such as WebVR), the `Viewport` class can be used directly.

 For more information consult the [Viewports](/docs/advanced/viewports.md) article.